keirthana/anbox-cloud-docs/howto/application/create.md

 ```

 Once the status of the application switches to `ready`, the application is ready and can be used.
 See [How to wait for an application](https://discourse.ubuntu.com/t/wait-for-an-application/24202) for information about how to monitor the application status.

-## Create from a zip archive or a tarball file

-An application can also be created from a zip archive or a tarball file.
-It is recommended to use a zip archive instead of a tarball file for better optimisation.
-The files must fulfil the following requirements:

-* In case of a tarball file, the file must be compressed with bzip2 and must use the same components and structure as the directory.
-* In case of a zip archive, the file must use the same components and structure as the directory.

-[note type="information" status="Note"]Due to Snap strict confinement, the tarball or the zip archive file must be located in the home directory.[/note]

-### Example: Create an application from a zip archive file

-A zip archive file can be created with the following command:

-    zip -r foo.zip <package-folder-path> app.apk extra-data manifest.yaml

-Once the zip archive file is created, you can create the application:

-    amc application create foo.zip

-### Example: Create an application from a tarball file

-A tarball can be created with the following command:

-    tar cvjf foo.tar.bz2 -C <package-folder-path> app.apk extra-data manifest.yaml

-Once the tarball is created, you can create the application:

-    amc application create foo.tar.bz2

-The AMS service now starts the application [bootstrap process](https://discourse.ubuntu.com/t/managing-applications/17760#bootstrap-process-2).
-See [How to wait for an application](https://discourse.ubuntu.com/t/wait-for-an-application/24202) for information about how to monitor the application status.